Waltair Veerayya: Theatrical

+Distribution

+Mythri Movie Makers will distribute this film in the Nizam region.
+Grandmaster and B4U are handling the Hindi distribution of this film.
+Shloka Entertainments has acquired the North American distribution rights to the film.

 Home media

 The digital and satellite rights of the film were acquired by Netflix and Gemini TV respectively.
 The film premiered on Netflix on 27 February 2023.
-The Hindi dubbed version of the movie was premiered on Sony Max on 13 August 2023.
+The film premiered on a Tamil-language television channel on October 29, 2023, marking its world television premiere.

 Reception

 Critical response

 Waltair Veerayya received mixed reviews from critics.

 Neeshita Nyayapati of The Times of India gave 3 out of 5 stars and wrote "Waltair Veerayya might not leave you feeling poonakalu as promised, but it’s decent enough, especially if you’re a Chiranjeevi fan or Ravi Teja’s for that matter.
 Just don't expect something out-of-the-box."
 Latha Srinivasan of India Today gave 3 out of 5 stars and wrote "Chiranjeevi's role in the film is reminiscent of his earlier films - massy, stylish, comical and full of action.
 Waltair Veerayya also stars Ravi Teja and Shruti Haasan, and is directed by Bobby Kolli.
 Chiru's fans are in for a treat."
 Haricharan Pudipeddi of Hindustan Times wrote "Bobby’s intention of delivering an out-and-out enjoyable commercial film with Waltair Veerayya works to a large extent, even when the predictability factor creeps in when you’re least expecting.
 The action sequences really serve as the film’s high moments and they deliver the thrills in a big way.
 These scenes do go overboard on multiple occasions but still work given the film’s massive scale."
-Balakrishna Ganeshan of The News Minute gave the film a rating of 1.5 out of 5 and termed the film as "absolute mess", criticised the story and inconsistency tone of the film.
+Balakrishna Ganeshan of The News Minute termed the film as "absolute mess", criticised the story and inconsistency tone of the film.

 Manoj Kumar R of The Indian Express rated the film 2 out of 5 stars and wrote "The filmmakers don't want the audience to respond to the character Waltair Veerayya, but they want us to venerate before the star playing Waltair Veerayya".
 Arvind V of Pinkvilla rated the film 2.5 out of 5 stars and praised the performances but criticised the writing and termed comedy as "insipid" & score as "bleak".
-Ram Venkat Srikar of Cinema Express rated the film 2.5 out of 5 stars and wrote "Films like Waltair Veerayya are reminders that masala cinema, when done neatly, will always be a treat".
+Ram Venkat Srikar of Cinema Express rated the film 3 out of 5 stars and wrote "Films like Waltair Veerayya are reminders that masala cinema, when done neatly, will always be a treat".
 Soundarya Athimuthu of The Quint gave the film's rating 3 out of 5 and wrote "Waltair Veerayya celebrates Chiranjeevi’s four-decade-long legacy with enjoyable characterization.
 It creates moments of intrigue and brilliant closures near the end".